Redbirds’ Chad Huffman Grinding For a Return to Big Leagues

 By Don Wade

-BThe Memphis Redbirds had just finished a Tuesday afternoon game at AutoZone Park.
+The Memphis Redbirds had just finished a Tuesday afternoon game at AutoZone Park.
 Wednesday was a cherished off day at home.
 It was a good time for a player to exit quickly, to get the most of the down time before coming back for the next game on Thursday night.

 Chad Huffman, right, had a brief stint in the majors with the New York Yankees in 2010.
 In his second stint with the Triple-A Memphis Redbirds this year, Huffman is still trying to get back.
 (Associated Press file photo)